Web & Product Design

 Add Keywords

-If you are running a business website, integrating appropriate keywords into your domain name can be very helpful in improving your position in search engine results pages.
+If you run a business website, integrating relevant keywords into your domain name can help improve your position in search engine results pages.

 Verifying the Availability

-Once you list some names, the first action you take is to check for their availability.
-Many domain name registrars in the market offer domain name search tools.
+Once you list some names, the first step is to check their availability.
+Many domain name registrars offer domain name search tools.

 Get the Perfect Ending